Mandy Moore’s New Engagement Ring Is Simply Gorgeous

 The 33-year-old has been dating the Dawes frontman for just over two years, celebrating their second anniversary with a sweet Instagram post over the summer.
 “The best 2 years.
 Never not smiling with you, T,” she captioned the pic.

 "I love my life right now.
 I’m in a wonderful relationship and I have a job that I love and I’m so challenged by and satisfied with.
-That kind of makes all the difference," the actress shared during her keynote speech at Saturday's Create & Cultivate conference.
+That kind of makes all the difference," the actress shared during her keynote speech at Saturday's Create & Cultivate conference for female entrepreneurs.

 Moore was previously married to musician Ryan Adams.
 The two announced their split in January 2015 and finalized their divorce last summer.
 Moore told People in July that the split hasn’t turned her off the idea of marriage.